ostreedev/ostree/docs/manual/repo.md

 timestamps, because unnecessary rebuilding is better than a broken tree.
 However, OSTree has to hardlink files to check them out, and commits are assumed to be internally consistent with no build steps needed.
-For this reason, OSTree acts as though all timestamps are set to time_t 1, so that comparisons will be considered up-to-date.
-1 is a better choice than 0 because some programs use 0 as a special value; for example, GNU Tar warns of an "implausibly old time stamp" with 0.
+For this reason, OSTree acts as though all timestamps are set to time_t 0, so that comparisons will be considered up-to-date.
+Note that for a few releases, OSTree used 1 to fix warnings such as GNU Tar emitting "implausibly old time stamp" with 0; however, until we have a mechanism to transition cleanly to 1, for compatibilty OSTree is reverted to use zero again.

 # Repository types and locations